petterjuan/agentic-reliability-framework/README.md

 ---

-# Agentic Reliability Framework (ARF) v3.3.0
+# Agentic Reliability Framework (ARF) v3.3.4 — Stable

 ## Executive Summary

 Modern systems do not fail because metrics are missing.

 They fail because **decisions arrive too late**.

 ARF is a **graph-native, agentic reliability platform** that treats incidents as *memory and reasoning problems*, not alerting problems.
-It captures operational experience, reasons over it using AI agents, and enforces safe execution boundaries for autonomous healing.
+It captures operational experience, reasons over it using AI agents, and enforces **stable, production-grade execution boundaries** for autonomous healing.

 This is not another monitoring tool.